mungaben/Tender-Soko/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 <!-- link for live view -->

 # [check it out live](https://tender-soko.vercel.app/)

 <!-- project image -->

 ![project image](./public/liveproject.png)

 ## Getting Started

+# Description

+## This project is a tender sale website, where users can buy and sell tenders.

 First, run the development server: